Fertilizer

 Stratigraphic correlation chart [modified from Ward and Blackwelder (1980); Gibson(1967)].

-The Calvert Formation and other Tertiary-age strata in Virginia’s Coastal Plain have been of interest in the past as a source of phosphate rock, yet there has never been a comprehensive assessment of the mineral potential.
+The Calvert Formation and other Neogene-age strata in Virginia’s Coastal Plain have been of interest in the past as a source of phosphate rock, yet there has never been a comprehensive assessment of the mineral potential.

 Sedimentary formations in Virginia’s Coastal Plain are also known to host deposits of potash (potassium carbonate), rare earth elements (e.g. cerium, neodymium, etc.), and commercial heavy mineral deposits (e.g. titanium and zirconium oxides).
 The regional distribution and specific depositional environments of these mineral deposits remains poorly understood, and possibly under-explored.